The best way to end homelessness is to prevent it from occurring in the first place.

 Many Chicagoans in low-income jobs live paycheck to paycheck.
 One financial setback, like an illness or loss of job, can put them at risk of homelessness.
 Sometimes, a single month’s rent or security deposit is all a person needs to carry them through the crisis and regain stability in their lives.

-There are rental assistance programs available for Chicagoans who qualify.
-For information on eligibility and enrollment, contact a FSS Community Services Center.
+There are multiple rental assistance programs available for Chicagoans who qualify.
+For information on eligibility and enrollment, contact the Homelessness Prevention Call Center at 311 and ask for "short term help".